Tornc/mc_ballistics/README.md

 ## Muzzle estimator

 > [!TIP]
-> Inputting drag and gravity values will guarantee 100% success rate, and allows you to only need 2 observations.
+> 1. Inputting drag and gravity values will guarantee 100% success rate, and allows you to only need 2 observations.
-> <br>
-> Set the minimum, maximum velocity bounds and velocity multiple.
+> 2. Set the minimum, maximum velocity bounds and velocity multiple.
 It will reduce computation cost by a bunch.

 ![pic3](./docs/reliability.png)